 Doing It Online

-Many sites that sell extensions via the internet will send colour samples for a small fee.
+Many sites that sell extensions via the internet will send color samples for a small fee.
 It is always worth paying a little extra to make sure that a match is a good one, so don’t be afraid to ask a retailer if they are willing to send you a sample piece in the mail.
-Other companies will ask for a sample of your natural colour to match.
-In that case, just snip off a curl and send it in for a colour analysis.
+Other companies will ask for a sample of your natural color to match.
+In that case, just snip off a curl and send it in for a color analysis.
 They will then select the best option for your new extensions.

-If your extensions are slightly off colour, it isn’t a problem to dye Remy 100 per cent human hair to match your own.
-Synthetic hair will not dye properly, but good quality human hair extensions look, feel and perform exactly like your own hair.
-Dying the hair extensions to match your own is one way to guarantee a totally uniform colour.
+If your extensions are slightly off color, it isn’t a problem to dye Remy 100 percent human hair to match your own.
+Synthetic hair will not dye properly.
+But good quality human hair extensions look, feel and perform exactly like your own hair.
+Dying the hair extensions to match your own is one way to guarantee a totally uniform color.
 If the extensions are just slightly lighter, blending them throughout your hair when attaching and styling can give your hair some added dimension and will look like highlights.
 Curling all of the hair together allows the extensions to have a more natural appearance.
-Human hair extensions are higher in price than synthetics, but worth the additional cost when you consider that they have a more realistic appearance, can be coloured and cut just like your own natural hair and are not susceptible to damage from the high heat from blow dryers and styling appliances like extensions made from synthetic blends
+Human hair extensions are higher in price than synthetics, but worth the additional cost when you consider that they have a more realistic appearance, can be colored and cut just like your own natural hair and are not susceptible to damage from the high heat from blow dryers and styling appliances like extensions made from synthetic blends

 Coloring hair extensions information

 - Human hair extensions can be colored, but only darker or the same color.
 It’s not advisable to attempt to lighten hair extensions, so be sure to either maintain the same color or go a shade or two darker.